wishful-project/examples/Get_Started_Examples/Simple_GNURadio_Example/README.md

 Modules_without_iface: [0, 1, 2]
 ```

-After all nodes connected you should see the controlle printing the messages informing that the GNURadio programs are being installed on the agents:
+After all nodes connected you should see the WiSHFUL Controller printing the messages informing that the GNURadio programs are being installed on the agents:

 ```
 All nodes connected.
 Starting GNURadio Simple Experiment